ben1alonzo/web-portfolio/README.md

 ### Bug Log
 <ins>ONGOING</ins>
+- Minor runtime issues with 3D object rendering
+- Lighting needs work; spotLight not affecting the object at all and dimensionality of the card is not always apparent.

 <ins>FIXED</ins>
 - Components imports are not recognized. *Updated components folder location and used "./components" within the import*